 Most races allow the use of trekking poles.
 In many mountainous races, especially in Europe, you’d be hard-pressed to find someone not carrying them.
 There are exceptions to the rule, though, notably the Grand Raid de la Reunion.
 Run Rabbit Run in Steamboat, Colorado, didn’t allow poles for many years, but even they have relaxed their rules and allowed runners to use them.
 It’s always good to double-check race rules for any restrictions on trekking pole use.

 How do I learn to use trekking poles when running?

 Practice makes perfect!
 Or, at the very least, proficient.
 There are a few different strategies for using trekking poles while running and hiking that depend on the terrain you are on.
 Before you hit the trails, get comfortable with the poles on even ground.
 Try out the wrist straps and grip.
 Hold them while walking to get used to the feel of your arm swing with trekking poles in hand.
 Getting used to the grip system of the Leki Ultratrail Fx.One Superlite or the Leki Cross Trail FX Superlite can take a little more time than the regular wrist strap of most other poles.

 Once you feel comfortable with the basic grip and swing of your poles, practice on the hills to dial in that power and efficiency boost.
 The most common ways to use the poles are by alternating with your arm swing or by planting both poles in front of you as you push off, either going up steep terrain or downhill over rocks.

 Can I use hiking poles for running?

-Hiking poles serve the same basic function as running poles and can certainly be used for running, especially if you are trying them out or using poles very infrequently.
+Hiking poles serve the same basic function as trekking poles and can certainly be used for running, especially if you are trying them out or using poles very infrequently.
 Their design will be a little different, as hiking poles are designed to distribute the load with a heavy pack on rather than improve forward propulsion when moving quickly.

 How do I carry my poles if I’m not using them?